pluskal-lab/PiperFIM/README.md

 git clone https://github.com/pluskal-lab/PiperFIM.git
 ~~~

-3. Create a new conda environment and install packages and dependencies listed in `requirements.txt`:
+3. Create a new conda environment and install the required packages and dependencies from `requirements.yaml`:
 ~~~
-conda create -y --name piperfim conda activate piperfim conda install --file requirements.txt -y
+conda env create -f requirements.yaml conda activate piperfim
 ~~~

-Alternatively, you can run the `activate.sh` script:
+Alternatively, if you are using macOS or Linux, you can run the `activate.sh` script:
 ~~~
 source activate.sh
 ~~~